Mary Coughlan (politician): Minister for Social and Family Affairs (2002–2004)

 After the 2002 general election Coughlan was promoted to the cabinet as Minister for Social and Family Affairs.
-Her time in Social and Family Affairs saw increases in social welfare payments and the extension of family supports.
+Her time in Social and Family Affairs saw increases in social welfare payments and the extension of family support.
 She established the Family Support Agency with a mandate to support families, promote stability in family life, prevent marital breakdown and foster a supportive community environment for families at a local level.

-Coughlan received criticism for changes she made regarding the availability of rent supplement.
+Coughlan received criticism for changes she made regarding the availability of rent supplements.
 This was portrayed as targeting the weaker sections of society at a time when the Irish economy was reasonably strong.
 She was also widely criticised for cuts she made as Minister to entitlements for widows and widowers after the death of a spouse.
-The cuts were part of a wider drive for a reduction in government spending in autumn 2002.
+The cuts were part of a wider drive for a reduction in government spending in the autumn of 2002.
 However, many considered these and other similar cutbacks to have been forced upon her by Charlie McCreevy, who was Minister for Finance at the time, and who was blamed for many of his decisions.
 She was also involved in resolving a dispute over payments with the country's dentists.

-During her time as Minister for Social and Family Affairs, Coughlan was praised for introducing large increases in child benefit and in pensions.
+During her time as Minister for Social and Family Affairs, Coughlan was praised for introducing large increases in child benefits and pensions.
 Her work on the pensions element of her portfolio also saw her introduce Personal Retirement Savings Accounts.
 Coughlan also established the Office of the Pensions Ombudsman and provided additional funding and support for the State's Money Advice and Budgeting Service (MABS).